gabriellim314/gabriellim314/README.md

 ## 📌 Currently Working On

-- Building scalable web applications
+- Building scalable web applications for finance
 - Learning distributed systems and cloud technologies
-- Exploring applications of AI and data science in energy systems

 ## 📫 Connect with Me

+- LinkedIn: www.linkedin.com/in/gabrielaugustodelima